 Pork chops with brown rice & kale are a delicious, easy dish to fix.
 They use kale that is bountiful this time of year.

 I love peaches.
 And I really, really love a luscious peach cobbler.
 A Peach Cobbler should have a smooth, warm filling and lightly browned top with just a little bit of crunch.
 This Peach Cobbler fits the bill!

 Cheese Tortellini & Kale Salad has become a staple in my household.
 Do you remember playing Never Did I Ever as a child?
 I can honestly say that as a little girl, I would never in a million years have thought that I would grow to love kale as much as I do.
-I grow it […]
+Because I love […]

 Whipped pumpkin butter represents two of my favorite things.
 Pumpkin and butter.
 Don’t judge!

 Today, I want to share my home canning recipe for Peach Pie Filling made with peaches from the Farmer’s Market.
-First, I admit defeat.
-I have a peach tree.
-In the spring it was loaded with blossoms.
-I knew I was going to have a tree dripping with peaches.
-Visions of peach pies danced in […]
+About My Peach Tree Firstly, I admit defeat.
+This is because I have a peach tree.
+So in the spring it was loaded with blossoms.
+I then knew I was going to have a tree […]

 This Savory Garden Marinara is the perfect dinner to fix on a hot summer night.
 It has been an extremely hot past couple of weeks here in North Carolina.
 And I mean too hot to even think about grilling outside.
 In fact, the temperature has been about 100 degrees for the past two consecutive weeks. […]